On every “Booking” product you can choose between two different booking methods, with or without confirmation request from the admin.

 The settings of these emails can be edited in “WooCommerce -> Settings -> Emails”.

 Booking emails include the iCal event so that Gmail shows the event in the email as shown below.

 How to request booking confirmation

-You can request your users a booking confirmation by checking the “Request confirmation” box.
+You can request your users a booking confirmation by checking the “Confirmation required” box.

-In this case, the “Add to cart” button in the product page is replaced by a different button that allows users to send a booking request.
+In this case, the “Add to cart” button on the product page is replaced by a different button that allows users to send a booking request.

 The booking is added to the “Bookings” section and will be assigned the “Pending Confirmation” status.